-We believe that every human being deserves to live with dignity by means of: equal justice, affordable healthcare, quality education, the right to choose, secure retirement, a healthy planet, and responsible government.
+We believe that every human being deserves to live with dignity by means of: equal justice, affordable healthcare, quality education, bodily autonomy, secure retirement, a healthy planet, and responsible government.

-Vegetation, water, air, soil, and climate affect every aspect of our lives.
-Every voting age person has seen change in those parameters in their lifetime.
-Taking positive action to hold ourselves and our leaders responsible for protecting the earth’s resources requires work and diligence.
-Steady vigilance of our personal habits and steady pressure on elected officials have reversed some hazardous practices, but the work is far from over.
+Changes in climate affect every aspect of our lives from farming, to air quality, to access to water.
+Steady vigilance of our personal habits encouraged by common sense policy can reduce hazardous practices, but the work is far from over.
 Our water resources are not guaranteed.
 The shortages we face affect our health, our economy, and the survival of future generations.
 Now is the time for action on climate change.

 The Arizona Department of Housing estimates we are short 270,000 housing units.
 During the pandemic, national homelessness rose by 1%, while here in Arizona homelessness rose by a stunning 23%.